Klingebeil/homepage/wiki/Artificial Intelligence/ai-visibility.md

 This draws on some of my observations in the current discourse around the implementation of “AI” in journalism.

-In the daily work, AI tools are often mundane, embedded, and quiet.
-They function as part of the “plumbing” of the digital newsroom — like content management systems (CMS), recommendation engines, transcription services, auto-summarizers, or headline suggesters.
+In the daily work, AI tools are often mundane and embedded into bigger processes.
+They function as part of the “plumbing” of the digital newsroom — like content management systems (*CMS*), recommendation engines, transcription services, auto-summarizers, or headline suggesters.
+They support, rather then truly re-shaping existing tasks.

-These tools are often integrated not as stand-alone products, but as features — dropdown menu options, right-click suggestions, etc. This plays to AI’s strengths in pattern recognition and summarization, not its “creativity.”
+Further, these tools are often integrated not as stand-alone products, but as features into existing software — dropdown menu options, right-click suggestions, etc.

-(Arguably: When AI is not visible, it is easier to trust — not as a partner, but as a tool.
-Its authority is not challenged because it is not positioned as a co-author.)
+(Arguably: When AI is not visible, it is often easier to trust — not as a partner, but as a tool.
+Its authority does not have to be challenged because it is not positioned as a co-author.)

 On the other hand, AI is often deliberately made hyper-visible in presentations, product launches, stakeholder meetings, and media coverage.
+Or the way they are embedded into existing tools, often in the case of highly-visible features or active disruptions of the workflow, as is the case in Google Docs.

 This visibility is performative labor: someone must frame, stage, and translate the AI’s role:

 - Someone must design the interface or dashboard that reveals AI’s role.
-- Someone must craft a narrative about what the tool does, how it improves journalism, how it is different from earlier automation.
+- Someone must craft a narrative about what the tool does, how it improves journalism/work more generally and how it is different from earlier automation.
 - Someone must simulate its absence (e.g. “before AI, this took hours”) to heighten its perceived value.
 - Someone must ethically frame its use (“it helps, but does not replace journalists”).